 The same story is true when we talk about ‘Extras.’

-Be nice to yourself.
+Be kind to yourself.
 Set yourself up for success!

-Here is a basic list of the core ones.
+Here is an essential list of the core ones.
 I use some mixture of these in every single Beast Bowl.

 - lettuce or greens

-Then you have veggies that might be little different:
+Then you have veggies that might be a little different:

 - bell peppers